- Direct exposure

 Mercury is a persistent global contaminant, and it has dangerous effect to the human’s vital organs.
 Mercury can enter the human body through various pathways, including inhalation, ingestion, skin contact, as well as maternal mercury transfer.
 Once mercury is released into waterways, it becomes a more toxic form of methyl-mercury, which bioaccumulates in the food chain (e.g. high fat-content fish) through bacterial digestion.

 Pure Earth partner, local NGO YTS, implemented a community-based, participatory project to reduce atmospheric mercury releases.
 In Mt.
 Muro, the work focused on designing, manufacturing, transporting, field-testing and distributing efficient and safe large-capacity retorts capable of burning 10 to 30 kg of amalgam per session.
-When this retort was used on daily basis, a 20% increase in efficiency in the recapturing mercury released was shown, as compared to the locally made retort used by the miners.
+When this retort was used on a daily basis, a 20% increase in efficiency in the recapturing mercury released was shown, as compared to the locally made retort used by the miners.
 One participant reported a mercury recapture rate of 90% (estimated 80 – 100 kg per month) and a corresponding reduction in costs to miners.
 In the Upper Kahayan River, the intervention activities focus on supplying water-box condensers to gold shops that are burning gold-mercury amalgam.

-Over the years, miners were also educated about the health effects of Mercury and research is being done on alternative methods that would be be mercury-free.
-Currently, Pure Earth is testing and teaching a mercury-free method of gold mining rediscovered in the Philippines.
+Over the years, miners were also educated about the health effects of mercury and research is being done on alternative methods that would be mercury-free.
+Currently, YTS is testing and teaching a mercury-free method of gold mining rediscovered in the Philippines.

 YTS continues to work with Pure Earth support to expand health education and alternative mercury-free techniques trainings in order to reduce the amount of mercury used and the consequent health impacts.